 One of the many great things about being part of the military community is the overwhelming amount of support that exists for military families.
 There are numerous organizations that solely exist to make life better somehow for service members and their families.
 Whether it’s to help service members with transitioning out of the military, resume writing, counseling, snacks and care packages, or helping to locate your spouse during an emergency, these eight organizations are phenomenal in supporting the military community.

 1-Red Cross– Not only does the Red Cross help during national disasters, but they are also a military spouse’s only connection to their service member when they are away and there has been a family emergency.
 Please program their number in your phone, and be prepared to give them pertinent information about your spouse’s unit, the medical issue or family emergency, and the numbers and names of people to call to verify your emergency.
 Red Cross is the first step in the process to hopefully bring your service member home in urgent times of need.
-They have to notify the unit and and verify your emergency, then it is up to the discretion of the unit as to whether they will allow your service member to return home.
+They have to notify the unit and verify your emergency, then it is up to the discretion of the unit as to whether they will allow your service member to return home.
 877-272-7337

-3-USO– The United Service Organization has been around since the 1940’s.
+2-USO– The United Service Organization has been around since the 1940’s.
 Not only do they travel to support and entertain the troops around the world, but they also offer many programs and services on posts and around the United States in many airports for traveling military families.
 More specifically, the USO of NC offers many support programs such as; Warrior Reset, Spouse Reset, Financial Literacy, and Family Programs.
 I cannot speak highly enough about the value of attending these programs.
 They are amazing and fill up fast.
 Check to see if there is one up and coming in your area, and follow their Facebook page for frequent updates.

-5-Steven Cohen Clinics-This is a mental health counseling service offered to Veterans and family members to retired and active duty service members.
+4-Cohen Veterans Network– This is a mental health counseling service offered to Veterans and family members to retired and active duty service members.
 Currently, there is no charge for counseling services.
 The clinics are nice, the staff are super friendly, and this organization is eager to assist with your counseling needs.

-© Wendi and Strength 4 Spouses, 2017.
+© Wendi and Strength 4 Spouses, 2017-2018.